jrasmusson/ios-starter-kit/swift/Initializers.md

 ## Conditional Initializer off Optional Value

 Here is a way you can conditionally initialize a variable based off an optional value.
+The compiler is smart enough to know as long as you have it defined but not yet set it will make sure all code paths have it set a value before it is accessed later on.

 ```swift
     func makeLegendItem(title: String, color: UIColor? = nil, valueLabel: UILabel) -> UIView {